Motorcycle Accidents: 4 Tips to Reduce Your Risk and Improve Your Safety.

 While it may seem that speed limits are a polite suggestion, the truth is the numbers on those signs are not by chance so cops can give tickets.
 The truth is those numbers are the result of many numerous calculations and experiments by experienced engineers, and those engineers determined what speeds are safe to drive on those roads during most conditions.
 If you ride at excessive speeds you not only increase you chance of getting a ticket you also endanger not only yourself but those around you, especially when you consider that unlike a car your shifting weight can displace the bike’s alignment causing you to fall, so please use caution.
 The more precautions and knowledge you have of the roads you drive the better chance you have of staying safe.

 This list is by no means exhaustive, but it is a good starting point.
 If you’ve been involved in a motorcycle accident knowing which law applies and what to look for can be the difference between recovering what you deserve and the other driver getting away without any penalty.
-Here, at Shiver Hamilton LLC we have vast experience in the motorcycle accident claims and may be able to work for you.
+Here, at Shiver Hamilton Campbell we have vast experience in the motorcycle accident claims and may be able to work for you.